Theory of non-linear diffusion with a physical gapped mode: Correlation function in classical and quantum limits

 \textit{Is the above Taylor expansion convergent?} The answer is not, because the left hand side has a set of branch point singularities in the complex frequency plane at $\omega=\pm i 2 \pi n T,\,\,n\ne0$.
 The domain of convergence of the above expansion is then limited to $|\omega|<2\pi T$.
 Then the next question is \textit{how much large the momentum cutoff $\Lambda_{\text{EFT}}$ can be considered in our setup?} Based on the above discussion, in order to continue to use the Taylor expansion \eqref{QM_to_Classic}, we may take $\Lambda_{\text{EFT}}\lesssim 2\pi T$.
 However, the larger the value of $\Lambda_{\text{EFT}}$, the slower the series in \eqref{QM_to_Classic} converges.
 For this reason, we take $\Lambda_{\text{EFT}}\simeq3T$.
-In this way, the first three terms in the series are sufficient to obtain an accurate result in perturbation theory with less then $2\%$ error.
+In this way, the first three terms in the series are sufficient to obtain an accurate result in perturbation theory with less than $2\%$ error.
 On the other hand, the gap mode $\omega_2$ needs to belong to the spectrum; $\omega_2\sim 1/\tau\lesssim\Lambda_{\text{EFT}}$.
-The latter demands $\tau T\gtrsim 1/3$ which is satisfied by any $\tau$ obeying the relaxation time bound in strongly coupled systems, namely $\tau T\gtrsim 1$\footnote{In addition to the conjectured bound mentioned in footnote 1, there is a stronger bound on $\tau$ in a relativistic deformed CFT in 1+1 dimension with finite number of degrees of freedom \cite{Delacretaz:2021ufg}.
+The latter demands $\tau T\gtrsim 1/3$ which is satisfied by any $\tau$ obeying the relaxation time bound in strongly coupled systems, namely $\tau T\gtrsim 1$. \footnote{In addition to the conjectured bound mentioned in footnote 1, there is a stronger bound on $\tau$ in a relativistic deformed CFT in 1+1 dimension with finite number of degrees of freedom \cite{Delacretaz:2022ojg}.
 The latter bound is the consequence of causality and KPZ universality. }.

-In summary, in the weak coupling limit, which corresponds to $1/(\tau T)\ll1$~\cite{Romatschke:2015gic}, \eqref{QM_to_Classic} reduces to unity and quantum effects are unimportant.
+In summary, in the weak coupling limit, which corresponds to $1/(\tau T)\ll1$~\cite{romatschke2019relativistic}, \eqref{QM_to_Classic} reduces to unity and quantum effects are unimportant.
 In the strong coupling limit, below $\Lambda_{\text{EFT}}\lesssim 2\pi T$, we can safely use \eqref{QM_to_Classic} to include the quantum effects.
+Nonetheless, our calculations show that even the first two sub-leading terms do not contribute significantly to the expression of correlation function.
+For this reason, in the main text we took $Q=1$ and represented the results for this case.